gauravfodekar/NodeJSNotes/README.md

 The Factory pattern is valuable in scenarios where the client code needs to create objects, but the exact class of the object to create is determined at runtime or when the client code should be decoupled from the specific classes it instantiates.
 It promotes code reusability and flexibility in object creation.

-68 #What is the structure of JWT web token what three things are included there?
+68. # What is the structure of JWT web token what three things are included there?
 A JSON Web Token (JWT) is a compact and self-contained way to represent information between two parties.
 It is structured as a string consisting of three parts: a header, a payload, and a signature.
 These three parts are separated by dots (`.`), and together they form the complete JWT.

 The structure of a JWT can be described as follows: